Lourdes Leon Leads The Next Class Of Celebrity Models At Gypsy Sport

-No matter how hard they try, models just don't fit in.
-(We don't make the rules!)
-But that's pretty much the point of the job anyway.
-When you're a celebrity offspring, you stand out even more.
-It's why last season, Kaia and Presley Gerber saw their first runway, campaign, and editorial jobs, and the season before that, the Hadids made their mark on the industry, too.
-But spring 2019 has seen another wave of already-famous models get their break at New York Fashion Week.
-At Gypsy Sport on Tuesday, Lourdes Leon — of the Madonna matriarchy — could be spotted front and center.
+When you're a celebrity offspring, you stand out even amongst the models of fashion month.
+It's why last season, Kaia and Presley Gerber saw their first catwalk, campaign, and editorial jobs, and the season before that, the Hadids made their mark on the industry, too.
+But SS19 has seen another wave of already-famous models get their break at New York Fashion Week.
+At Gypsy Sport on Tuesday, Lourdes Leon — of the Madonna matriarchy — could be spotted front and centre.

+But Rio Uribe's latest vision actually helped Leon blend in.
+For SS19, Uribe paid homage to indigenous cultures, which featured a blessing of the land (which, let's not forget, was stolen) before it began.
+Intricate stage makeup and a brazenly inclusive lineup of Instagram- and street-casted models helped Leon feel more like a model than celebrity-by-association.
+In fact, it was only after-the-fact that people realised who was standing front-and-centre in a shell bra and ripped denim.
+Also in the show was RuPaul's Drag Race star Nina Bonina Brown and viral model Samirah Raheem.

 Advertisement